Mastaba of Kaninisut: North wall

 A large image of Kaninisut dominates the north wall.
 Above it is a horizontal inscription with a detailed list of his titles.
 Kaninisut stands with his left leg striding forward.
 In his left hand he holds a long staff, in his right hand a Sekhem scepter.
 His hair is in fairly long locks.
 He wears a short kilt and a leopard pelt, which is held in place by a fabric strip across his chest.
 Behind him stands his oldest son, Her-wer, who is shown at a much smaller scale; he only reaches halfway up his father's calf.
-He is depicted as a naked child with a sidelock of youth, a typical presentation of the children of tombowners, even when the children were actually adults.
+He is depicted as a naked child with a sidelock of youth, a typical presentation of the children of tomb owners, even when the children were actually adults.